nesk/akkurate/documentation/topics/use-external-sources.md

 # Use external sources

-Data validation can sometimes rely on external sources, a database, an HTTP API, a file, among other things. %product% comes with a mechanic of contextual validation to allow using those external sources during validation.
+Data validation can sometimes rely on external sources, a database, an HTTP API, even a file. %product% comes with a mechanic of contextual validation to allow using those external sources during validation.

 ## Contextual validation